AIHubCentral/docs/assets/RVC/Resources/Training.md

 - There are three types of pretrains:
      - Scratch: Trained with no previous pretrain.
      - Finetune: Trained with a pretrain.
-     - Merge: Made by merging pretrains.
-(These are considered the worst)
 ***
 ###### ‎
 ### How do I use Pretrains?